Bottineau Transitway HIA

 - Hennepin County’s Department of Housing, Community Works and Transit

-Hennepin County’s Department of Housing, Community Works and Transit (HCWT) is conducting an HIA to inform planning decisions on the proposed Bottineau Transitway.
+Hennepin County’s Department of Housing, Community Works and Transit (HCWT) conducted an HIA to inform planning decisions on the proposed Bottineau Transitway.
 The transitway proposal would create a new bus or light rail line extending from downtown Minneapolis through North Minneapolis and into neighboring suburbs.
-The HIA will be coordinated with the Draft Environmental Impact Statement (DEIS) that will serve as a key mechanism for the County in making decisions on the transitway.
+The HIA was coordinated with the Draft Environmental Impact Statement (DEIS) that will serve as a key mechanism for the County in making decisions on the transitway.
 The DEIS will also serve as the basis for the Federal Transit Administration’s decision on whether to fund the project.

 Supported by funding from the Blue Cross and Blue Shield of Minnesota Foundation.